-What a nice thrill to hear this Bangkok love story come to life with a recording pro like Tonya Foster Yancey at the mike!
-My new friend and partner worked all this Spring to get the audiobook just right, and I’m so proud of her.
+And what a nice thrill to hear this Bangkok love story come to life with a recording pro like Tonya Foster Yancey at the mike!
+My new friend and partner worked hard for months to get the audiobook just right, and I’m so proud of her.
 If you subscribe to audible.com, please consider making this your free pick of the month and take “Love in a Distant Land” with you to the beach or to ease your freeway commute.

 Here’s your link to the audiobook!